Many people who ask about coin values often get the response ‘If the coin isn’t damaged, then your coin is worth…’

 Coins are often used as jewelry.
 In many cases, coins used in jewelry are holed so they can be placed on a string, beads, or necklace.

-Holed coins are worth only a fraction of their problem-free value.
+Coins with holes are worth only a fraction of their problem-free value.

-By the way, there are many foreign coins which have intentional holes created by the mints at which those coins are made.
+NOTE: There are many foreign coins which have intentional holes created by the mints at which those coins are made.
 These are worth their normal value.

 Bent coins are another common type of coin damage.